 Sokcho does not currently sit on an active passenger rail line from Seoul.
 The planned solution is the Chuncheon-Sokcho railway, which would extend rail access east from the existing Seoul-Chuncheon corridor toward Hwacheon, Yanggu, Inje, Baekdam, and Sokcho.

 The important part for travelers is the date.
-The MOLIT 2026 transport plan lists Chuncheon-Sokcho opening as 2029, not 2026.
-A March 2026 Gangwon Ilbo report also described construction progress on difficult tunnel sections while noting that some sections were still much earlier in progress.
+MOLIT's 2026 transport plan lists Chuncheon-Sokcho opening as 2029, not 2026.
+March 2026 local construction coverage also described progress on difficult tunnel sections while noting that some sections were still much earlier in progress.

 So if you see a route blog, forum answer, or social post implying a Seoul-Sokcho KTX in 2026, treat it as outdated or speculative.
-Before changing your plan, check KORAIL's official ticket search and current MOLIT notices.
+Before changing your plan, check whether KORAIL is selling a direct Sokcho ticket and whether MOLIT has published a new opening notice.

 The Best Route Now: Direct Bus From Seoul to Sokcho